ballerina-platform/nballerina/README.md

 * intersection
 * any and never (can be derived from the above)
 * complement and difference (Ballerina has no syntax for this, but deciding whether S is a subtype of T is equivalent to deciding whether the difference of S and T is empty)

+Types are represented in a Lispy JSON format, documented in the file `xtype.bal`.

+Running the program checks the type relationships asserted in `tests.json`.
+This is a JSON file that contains an array of tests, where each test is a triple [R, T1 T2], with T specifying the relationship that holds between T1 and T2, as follows:

+- equivalent: T1 is a subtype of T2 and T2 is a subtype of T1
+- proper_subtype: T1 is a subtype of T2 and T2 is not a subtype of T1
+- incomparable: T1 is not a subtype of T2 and T2 is not a subtype of T1

+The program can be built with the [Swan Lake Alpha4](https://ballerina.io/downloads/) version of Ballerina.

 There is a [list](TODO.md) of everything still to be done to handle the whole type system.